How to choose the best web hosting plan for your business?

 Top tier companies or Resellers with personal service

 There is a wealth of information on the different types of hosting providers; most content you come across are Tier 1 larger companies, that work off low prices and numbers.

-When you select a tier 1 company, your just a number in their system.
+When you select a tier-one company, you’re just a number in their system.

 Hosting resellers are not only more accessible, but they can also outline problems and solutions in plain English over the phone and sometimes via a mobile number or even in person if you find one locally.

-This is a goldmine since they can assist in growing your business.
+This is a goldmine since they can also assist in growing your business.

-You would also find a lot of top tier companies that provide services with reviews for those companies or they may be listed on top 5 review sites.
+You would also find a lot of top tier companies that provide services with reviews for those companies or they may be listed on top five review sites.